Vasu77df/VasuperSiteSource/content/posts/fosdem-2025.md

 My day to day involves in working with Linux, and maintaining a [Distribution](https://en.wikipedia.org/wiki/Linux_distribution) for my company and building new features for the distribution.
 FOSDEM is great conference for Linux builders and even users to learn about the latest greatest happening in the community.

-I curated a list of talks, that I think is relevant to what I do, but I think these talks are relevant to any builder or system administrator, working with Linux.
+I curated a list of talks that I think are relevant to any builder or system administrator, working with Linux, especially for folks working in a similar problem space, as I am.

 ---